alienfast/middleman-aws/README.md

 secret_access_key: XXXXXX
 ```

+#### Option 2 - ENV variables
+If you don't create secrets file, then environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` will be used.

+### Option 3 - IAM
-If you don't create config file, then environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` will be used.
-If there are no such variables, then request to AWS will fail (unless middleman-aws is used on EC2 instance with correct IAM role, then AWS will take care of authorising requests).
+If a secrets file is not present (option 1), there are no ENV variables (option 2), then request to AWS will fail (unless middleman-aws is used on EC2 instance with correct IAM role, then AWS will take care of authorising requests).

 ### Step 4: Add the necessary s3_sync and Cloudfront sections to your config
 This is a sample of how a common config is setup with variables extracted: